STAPM/smoking_policy_analysis/README.md

 The time-trend nature of our analysis means that we can report findings in terms of graphs that show the annual effect-size and the annual cumulative effect size.
 For the purposes of clear communication of findings (and results tables) of policy effects, we also report these effects at key time-points: 1, 5 and 10 years after policy implementation, and the lifetime effect or "full effect" that we define as the year when someone aged 12 in the first cohort exposed to the policy reached the oldest age in our model (i.e. $89 - 12 = 77$ years from baseline, so to assess a policy introduced in 2016 would require a population project to 2093).

 ## Distributional effects
-The primary stratification variables in STPM are age-group (which for our default reporting we define as 12-19, 20-29, 30-49, 50-69, 70-89), sex and IMD quintile.
+The primary stratification variables in STPM are age-group (which in our current default reporting we define as 11-19, 20-29, 30-49, 50-69, 70-89), sex and IMD quintile.
 In our default reporting, we investigate distributional effects across two sets of 10 subgroups: combinations of our default age-groups and sex; combinations of IMD quintiles and sex.

 It is important to bear in mind that distributional effects are likely to change over time after implementation of the policy e.g. as delayed effects on diseases emerge.
 Our primary reporting of distributional effects is based on the UK's current smokefree target of 2030, but where appropriate we report the distributional effects at different time points.

-Summaries of the socio-economic inequalities in policy effects are an important communication tool.
-There are a range of metrics to choose from when it comes to computing these summaries.
-Currently in STPM, we report absolute inequality across IMD quintiles in terms of the Slope Index of Inequality (SII), and relative inequality in terms the Relative Index of Inequality (RII), which is derived from the SII.